plumed-testcenter/plumed-testcenter/pages/forces.md

 # Results

 The table below contains the PLUMED outputs from the two calculations described above in the first two columns.
-The third column reports the difference between these two numbers as a percentage of 0.001.
+The third column reports the difference between these two numbers as a percentage of $tolerance.
 If the PLUMED interface is working correctly the first two sets of numbers should be identical, while the third should be zero.